 Some will read this and put some of these ideas into practice right away, some will not.
 Experience has been a great teacher for me.
 Once traders realize that they have a process which can consistently catch potential home run trades, they have the confidence to stop chasing and start executing.
 I have had better results by trading less, and making more.

 We get paid to find high win potential positions and maximize them, not to randomly press the buy and sell button all day.
-Why would we sell a stock for a 5 or 10% gain when there is 50 to 100% to be made?
+Why close out an entire position a 5 or 10% gain when there is potentially 30 to 50 to 100% to be made?
 Discipline, process and consistency often lead to consistent positive results over time.

 Photo used with permission.